tpayne/agentic-ai-adk/samples/GCP/ProcessEngineering/README.md

 This sample hosts a specialized multi-agent suite built on the Google Agent Development Kit (ADK).
 The system automates the lifecycle of business process engineering from initial requirements through to production-quality artifacts.

+Basically, this agent will take a raw prompt and design, test and document a full end-to-end process based on that business process request.

+In other words, this agent is used for automated process engineering - going from very rough requirements through to tested documentation.
+A very useful tool for consultants.

 > NOTE
 > - Treat this ADK sample as a proof-of-concept.
 Large language models can produce unpredictable results.
 > - The sample code could be refined.
 Some safeguards and helper functions can be optimized, removed, or reduced.